infracost/infracost/contributing/add_new_resource_guide.md

 - If it's missing, we add a default protocol, `SFTP`, per Terraform documentation.
 - If the array is not empty, we extract its value and convert it to Go's array `d.Get("protocols").Array()` and then iterate over it to add its items to our `protocols` array.
 We also convert each item to Go's string type (`data.String()`).
 - We add the resulting array to the new struct as `Protocols: protocols`.

-> Note: TODO: Add a link to examples of how to access and extract different types of values.

 Let's head back to resource file `internal/resources/aws/transfer_server.go` and make use of our new attribute: